Interdisciplinary Studies (ID)

 This course introduces students to central themes and issues related to academic ministry in secular and Christian universities and seminaries.
 Students will explore and engage in topics including: vocational stewardship in the academy; Christian worldview and intellectual life; the history and philosophical foundations of the modern university; Christian faithfulness and fruitfulness in academic teaching and research.
 Each of these topics will be considered in light of students' personal gifts and vocational direction with the aim of exploring how their evangelical Christian faith might inform their teaching and scholarship.

-ID 9200 Interdisciplinary THS Seminar I - 4 Hours
+ID 9200 Integrative THS Seminar I - 4 Hours

-ID 9300 Interdisciplinary THS Seminar II - 4 Hours
+ID 9300 Integrative THS Seminar II - 4 Hours